Inside No. 9: Production and development

+The first series was broadcast in 2014, alongside a special online-only cinemagraph-based webisode.
+The BBC ordered a second series of Inside No. 9 before the first episode had aired.
 Inspiration and production varied from instalment to instalment, and each was filmed separately, taking less than a week per episode.
 After Shearsmith and Pemberton had decided that each episode would be about confinement, and having written some of the later episodes, they were inspired by a wardrobe in their working space for "Sardines".
 The writers were keen to see how confined they could make the characters, aiming to induce feelings of claustrophobia in viewers.
 The anthology format allowed Pemberton and Shearsmith to revisit prior ideas, which is what they did with "A Quiet Night In" and "Tom & Gerri".
 The former was inspired by the writers' efforts to include a long segment without dialogue in an episode of Psychoville.
 Both episodes followed break-ins.
 The Pinteresque "Tom & Gerri" was based upon a play written by Pemberton and Shearsmith while the pair were living together and job seeking.
 The setting was based upon their own flat, while the character Tom's development evoked the experience of job-hunting.
 "Last Gasp" was inspired by a person Pemberton had seen on Multi-Coloured Swap Shop who collected jars of air, as well as the death of Michael Jackson and the death of Amy Winehouse.
 "The Understudy", the plot of which is partially based upon and concerns Macbeth, took longer to write than any other episode; the writers rewrote the script several times, as they were unsure of whether the characters should be amateur or professional actors.
 "The Harrowing" was the writers' attempt to produce a gothic horror episode.
 They made use of more horror tropes than previous episodes, but the setting allowed them to include modern elements.